inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 6. Presets standardisation
 --------------------------

-OpenStreetMap is used around the world by speakers of many different languages.
+OSM is used around the world by speakers of many different languages.
 Any feature in OSM can have whatever tags users choose.
 While this provides a lot of flexibility, it is important that users worldwide agree on the same tags to identify the same objects no matter what country they are located in.